mrange/fsharpadvent2016/README.md

-# F# Advent - December 10, 2016 - Implementing a persistent hash map.
+# F# Advent 2016 (English) - December 10 - Implementing a persistent hash map.

+*This blog created for [F# Advent 2016 (English)](https://sergeytihon.wordpress.com/2016/10/23/f-advent-calendar-in-english-2016/)*

 *[Full source code can be found here](https://github.com/mrange/fsharpadvent2016)*

+**Update** - The performance numbers in this blog is based on .NET 4.6.1 and FSharp.Core 4.3.0.
+I intended to run tests against 4.4.0 but adding FsCheck to a project tend to downgrade from 4.3.0.
+I reran the numbers on 4.4.0 which improved the performance of F# Map by an order of magnitude!
+A custom comparer still benefit F# Map significantly. @AnthonyLloyd suggested that I compare against [Prime.Vmap](https://github.com/bryanedds/Nu/blob/master/Prime/Prime/Vmap.fs).
+I am also planning to compare against a `System.Collections.Generic.Dictionary` (mutable).
+Hopefully, I get the new numbers up this weekend.

 ## Background